Handbills--Bill Graham and Miscellaneous Fillmore

 BG #238, John Sebastian, Buddy Miles, Rig, 6/11-14/70, Fillmore West; khaki green background with David Singer collage of the Statue of Liberty under a bridge; VG+/VG card; minor overall wear, $12.

 BG #247, Iron Butterfly, Aum, Black Oak Arkansas 8/24-26/70; John Mayall, Elvin Bishop, Herbie Hancock, 8/27-29/70; Savoy Brown, Fairport Convention, Chicken Shack, 8/30-9/1/70; Johnny Winter, Boz Scaggs, Freddy King, 9/3-6/70, Fillmore West; double-sized card by Kelley with black background and odd lizard-like animals, center image of woman's face in pink and orange, unreadable nonsense lettering at the top in yellow; bands in typeset lettering.
-1 VG+ addressed mailer, $35.
+1 VG+ addressed mailer, $35; second copy, also an addressed mailer, with horizontal crease across the image, $20. (*)

 No #, Grateful Dead, New Riders of the Purple Sage, 8/17-19/70, Fillmore West; midweek card (no poster made) featuring a crude drawing of a skull with photos of the band members pasted in; crude brown lettering on lighter yellow brown background.
 NM card $40.